syselement/ine-notes/ine-pts/penetration-testing-prerequisites/networking.md

 > ⚡ P.T.
 Usage:
 >
-> - Know how protocols work in order to learn how to exploit them.
+> - Know how protocols work in order to learn how to exploit them

 Computers have to use a wide variety of networking **protocols**, to ensure that different types of hardware and software can communicate between each other.